-Sometimes a perfectly normal and working Keyboard can stop working on a Windows Laptop.
-If this is what you are dealing with, you can try the methods as provided below to Fix the issue of Laptop Keyboard not working in Windows 10.
+Sometimes, a perfectly normal and working Laptop Keyboard can stop working.
+If this is what you are dealing with, you will find below the steps to fix the problem of Laptop Keyboard not working in Windows 10.

 Laptop Keyboard Not Working in Windows 10

-Since your Laptop Keyboard is not working, you can either connect an External USB Keyboard or enable On-screen keyboard on your computer for a temporary period of time.
+Since, the Keyboard on your Laptop is not working, you can either use an External USB Keyboard or enable On-screen keyboard on your laptop to troubleshoot the problem.

-Once your makeshift or temporary keyboard is ready, you should be able to fix the problem of Laptop Keyboard not working in Windows 10 using one of the following methods.
+Once the external keyboard or the on-screen Keyboard is ready, you should be able to fix the problem using any one of the following methods.

 1. Power OFF and Restart

-The problem of Keyboard not working on your Laptop might be related to minor software glitches.
+The problem of Keyboard not working on your Laptop might be due to minor software glitches.
 In most cases, this can be fixed by restarting your device.

 2. Use Keyboard Shortcuts

-2. Locate the Key with Lock Icon on the Keyboard of your Laptop.
-Depending on the manufacturer of your Laptop, it could be the Escape Key, F10 Key or another key.
+2. Press the key with Lock Icon on the keyboard of your Laptop.
+Depending on the manufacturer, the key with the Lock Icon could be the Escape Key, F10 Key or another key.

-3. Hold down the Shift key and press the Lock Icon Key.
+3. Press and Hold down the Shift key and press the Lock Icon Key.

 3. Disable Filter Keys

 The Filter Keys setting in Windows 10 allows the computer to control how it deals with accidental repeated keystrokes.
-However, this setting can sometimes cause problems with certain Keyboards.
+However, this setting is also known to cause problems.

-Restart your computer and see if the USB Keyboard is now working
+Restart your computer and see if the Keyboard is now working.

 4. Update Keyboard Driver

-1. Right-Click on the Start button and click on Device Manager option.
+Right-Click on the Start button and select Device Manager option.

-2. On the Device Manager Screen, expand the entry for Keyboards > right-click on the Keyboard and click on Update Driver option.
+On Device Manager Screen, expand the entry for Keyboards > right-click on your Keyboard and select Update Driver option in the contextual menu.

-3. On the next screen, click on Search Automatically for updated driver software option.
+On the next screen, select Search Automatically for updated driver software option.

 After installing updated driver, see if the Keyboard is working on your computer.